By Keith Tomasek, October 17, 2019

-In addition to collaborating on “Richard III,” Feore and Cimolino also come together for Molière’s comedy “The Miser.”
-The pair had a similar collaboration in 2014 with “King Lear” and “The Beaux’ Stratagem,” both of which were huge hits that season.
+The Stratford Festival 2020 season also sees Cimolino and Feore collaborating on Molière’s comedy “The Miser.”
+The pair had a similar collaboration in 2014 with “King Lear” and “The Beaux’ Stratagem,” both of which were hits.

 Don’t miss my podcast with Colm Feore where we discuss his Lear and the challenges he faced playing Francis Archer in “The Beaux’ Stratagem.”

 The Stratford Festival 2020 season is one of the most eclectic in recent years.
 Says Cimolino, “With four venues in full splendour, our season will allow all of our artists to stretch their creative muscles with everything from newly imagined classics – both Shakespearean and musical – to fascinating new plays, movement pieces, a brand new musical – even iambic pentameter improv.”

 Colm Feore returns to the Festival for the first time in five years to play the psychopathic title role in “Richard III.”
 This play holds great historical significance for the Festival as the first play ever performed under the tent back in 1953.
 Similarly, it will open the new Tom Patterson Theatre in 2020.

 Feore was last seen at Stratford in 2014, playing the title role in Cimolino’s production of “King Lear,” one of the top-selling Shakespeare productions in the theatre’s history.